AstraZeneca and Global Transparency

-To download the assumptions and interpretations of the Disclosure Code for each of our markets, and to download market-level disclosure reports, please click on the links below.
+To download the assumptions and interpretations of the Disclosure Code for each of our markets, and to download market-level disclosure reports, please click on the country links below.

 The EFPIA Disclosure Code 2017 Self Certification Letter affirms AstraZeneca’s commitment to the principles of the EFPIA Disclosure Code.

 There are no payments/transfers of value to disclose.